Skip to Content

 Lactation

-Advise women not to breastfeed during treatment with ELAHERE and for at least 1 month after the last dose.
+Advise women not to breastfeed during treatment with ELAHERE and for 1 month after the last dose.

 Hepatic Impairment